 We have both patients who start treatment as early as 7 years of age and also those who don’t choose to pursue treatment until well into adulthood.
 Every person is different, and there really is no rule that all the permanent teeth should be in before a patient should have orthodontics.

 In fact, sometimes waiting on all of the permanent teeth to come in can actually cause major problems to develop.

-Does My Child Need Early Orthodontic Treatment?
+Does My Child Need Early Orthodontic Intervention?

-These early evaluations allow orthodontists to recognize irregularities in your child’s mouth before they become major orthodontic issues.
-After the age of eight, it’s possible that we might miss a window of orthodontic-troubleshooting opportunity.
+These early evaluations allow orthodontists, like ours, to recognize irregularities in your child’s mouth before they become major orthodontic issues.
+After the age of 8, it’s possible that we might miss a window of orthodontic-troubleshooting opportunity.

-At Armbrecht & Wierenga Ortho we offer a free orthodontic screening for any child.
-We want families to have free access to a trained Orthodontic Specialist, and the peace of mind that comes along with knowing your child’s jaw and tooth development is on track.
-These Growth and Guidance appointments are always free because we want to make sure families have accurate, up to date information about their children's jaw and tooth development.
+At both our Grand Rapids and Grandville offices, we offer a free orthodontic screening for any child.
+We want families to have free access to a trained orthodontic specialist, and the peace of mind that comes along with knowing your child’s jaw and tooth development is on track.
+Free visits like these also allow families to have accurate, up to date information about their children's jaw and tooth development.

 Phase 1 Orthodontic Treatment

 Phase 1 orthodontic treatment is also known as early orthodontic treatment or interceptive orthodontics.
 Early orthodontic treatment is often started because certain irregularities like crowded teeth are easier to treat in a younger child versus one that is older or an adult because the smaller child’s jaws are still growing.

 For instance, with phase 1 orthodontic treatment, our orthodontists may use a palatal expander to expand the upper arch of your child’s teeth, making more room for the permanent teeth to come in less crowded, and potentially more evenly spaced.